Teach English in Canada:

 Language schools: Entry-level ESL teachers earn between $23 and $30 per hour.
 Senior ESL teachers earn up to $45.
-Minimum requirement: TESL Canada Standard 1 accreditation.
+Minimum requirement: TESL Canada Standard 1 certification.

 IELTS / TOEFL Preparation Courses: IELTS teachers earn between $25 and $45 per hour.
-Minimum requirement: 1+ years of teaching experience plus TESL Canada Standard 1 accreditation.
+Minimum requirement: 1+ years of teaching experience plus TESL Canada Standard 1 certification.

 LINC Courses for Teaching English to Newcomers: LINC teachers earn between $30 and $50 per hour.
-Minimum requirement: 1+ years of teaching experience plus TESL Canada Standard 1 in all Canadian provinces except for Ontario, where TESL Ontario OCELT level is required.
+Minimum requirement: 1+ years of teaching experience plus TESL Canada Standard 1 in all Canadian provinces except for Ontario, where TESL Ontario OCELT Part 2 certification is required.

-The Best Time to Apply for TESOL Jobs in Canada
+The Best Time to Apply for English Teaching Jobs in Canada